CodingCookieRookie/Peerprep_CS219/README.md

   $ ./install-all.sh
   ```
 5. In the `/frontend/src/api.js`, set all instances of production URLs to `null`.
 This is because we will be using the development URLs (localhost).
 Do also change the port number of your own microservices for the dev URLs.

+6. Use Docker-Compose
-  6. Use Docker-Compose to build all the microservices and frontend as container images.
+6.1 Use Docker-Compose to build all the microservices and frontend as container images.
   ```bash
   $ docker-compose build
   ```
-  7. Use Docker-Compose to spin up the containers.
+6.2 Use Docker-Compose to spin up the containers.
   ```bash
   $ docker-compose up -d
   ```
-6. Otherwise you can run each each microservice and frontend separately by going to the folder and run `npm run dev`.
+7. Otherwise you can run each each microservice and frontend separately by going to the folder and run `npm run dev`.
   For example, if you want to run editor microservice,
   ```bash
   $ cd backend/editor && npm run dev